The Who: Personal relationships

 The Who are perceived as having had a poor working relationship.
-In the original band, Sandom had been the peacemaker and settled disputes.
+In the original band, Doug Sandom acted as the peacemaker and settled disputes.
 Moon, by contrast, was as volatile as Daltrey and Townshend.
 Entwistle was too passive to become involved in arguments.
 The group established their live reputation and stage show in part out of insecurity and aggression amongst its members, and Townshend recalled that all decisions had to be made democratically "because we always disagreed".

-The only genuine friendship in the Who during the 1960s was between Entwistle and Moon.
+The only genuine friendship in the band during the 1960s was between Entwistle and Moon.
 The pair enjoyed each other's sense of humour and shared a fondness for clubbing.
 Journalist Richard Green noted a "chemistry of playfullness that would go beyond playfullness".
 Their relationship diminished somewhat when Entwistle got married in 1967, though they still socialised on tour.
-When Moon was destroying toilets in hotels, Entwistle confessed he "was standing behind him with the matches".
+When Moon was destroying toilets in hotels, Entwistle admitted he "was standing behind him with the matches".

 The group regularly argued in the press, though Townshend said disputes were amplified in print and the group simply found it difficult to agree on things.
 Tommy mutually benefitted Townshend and Daltrey's standing in the band because of the former's songwriting and the latter's stage presence, yet even this did not make them close friends.
 The pair quarrelled, particularly in the mid-1970s, over the group's direction.
 During his time with the band, Jones was subject to intermittent criticism from Daltrey.

-Entwistle's death came as a shock to both Townshend and Daltrey, and caused them to re-evaluate their relationship.
+Entwistle's death in 2002 came as a shock to both Townshend and Daltrey, and caused them to re-evaluate their relationship.
 Townshend has said that he and Daltrey have since become close friends.
-In 2015, Townshend confirmed their friendship was still strong, adding their acceptance of each other's differences "brought us to a really genuine and compassionate relationship, which can only be described as love."
+In 2015, Townshend confirmed their friendship was still strong, adding their acceptance of each other's differences "brought us to a really genuine and compassionate relationship, which can only be described as love".